-The image associated with this article pictures the poisonous black widow spider.
-In reality, there are three slightly different versions of the black widow.
-There are the northern black widow, the southern black widow, and the western black widow spider.
+When we think of widows and spiders together, we think of the black widow spider, no?
+In reality, there are not one, but three slightly different versions of the black widow.
+There are the northern black widow, the southern black widow, and the western black widow spiders.

-Easily identified by its rotund, shiny black body emblazoned with a red hourglass, the black widow is especially dangerous to the old and the young.
+Easily identified by its disproportionately fat, round, shiny black body emblazoned with a red hourglass, the black widow is dangerous to the old and to the young.

 The bite of the black widow elicits a variety of symptoms.
 These may include localized pain, cramping, nausea, a rise in blood pressure, and respiratory problems.
 For further details, see emedicinehealth.